-12 Dashboard Layout Patterns That Actually Work
+12 Dashboard Layout Patterns That Actually Work (with Wireframes)

 The layout of your dashboard determines whether people can actually use it.
 A great dataset with a bad layout produces a dashboard that's technically correct but practically useless — users scan it, get confused, and open a spreadsheet instead.